 The idea of the importance of design as a political force is often proclaimed but the on-the-ground reality, while much less noble, may be far more beneficial for all involved.
 I believe it is important to contribute toward creating a better understanding of cross-cultural exchange especially at a time when notions of appropriation and identity in the fields of art and design are poorly understood.

 My work has won many awards and has been included in ID Magazine’s Annual Design Review Awards, the International Design Yearbook, Newsweek’s ‘Design Dozen 2006’, Wallpaper Magazine, Azure Magazine and Fast Company’s Design Issue.
 I have been honored to receive four Editor’s Awards at the International Contemporary Furniture Fair in New York and to have featured exhibitions at Selfridges (London), Rossana Orlandi Studio (Milan) and Cibone (Tokyo).

 I joined the faculty at the Rhode Island School of Design in 2016 where I am an Associate Professor and Graduate Program Director in the Department of Furniture Design.
 Currently, I am working with Mabeo Furniture on a new product line that will be featured at Wanted Design in New York in 2023 as well as with “woman owned woman run” furniture company in Macedonia on new furniture products for launch in 2024.

-Patty Johnson was educated at the University of Toronto, Toronto, and, Central Saint Martins College of Art and Design, London.
+I was educated at the University of Toronto, Toronto, Canada and received a Masters in Design from Central Saint Martins College of Art and Design, London, UK.